-As discussed above, in connection with the Business Combination, the Company Board is reconstituted and initially comprised of seven individuals.
-The Company Board believes it is in the best interests of the Company for the Company Board to be classified into three classes, each comprising as nearly as possible one-third of the directors to serve three-year terms, and only one class of directors will be elected at each annual meeting of stockholders, with the other classes continuing for the remainder of their respective three-year terms.
-The Company Board consists of the following members:
+Our Board consists of seven members.

+The Board believes it is in the best interests of the Company for the Board to be classified into three classes, each comprising as nearly as possible one-third of the directors to serve three-year terms, and only one class of directors will be elected at each annual meeting of stockholders, with the other classes continuing for the remainder of their respective three-year terms.
+The Board consists of the following members:

-- the Class I directors will be Daniel Dickson and James Greene and their terms will expire at the annual meeting of stockholders to be held in 2025. - the Class II directors will be Ross Taylor and Professor Zeev Weiner and their terms will expire at the annual meeting of stockholders to be held in 2026; and - the Class III directors will be Dr. Avi S. Katz, Dr. Raluca Dinu and Dr. John Klock and their terms will expire at the annual meeting of stockholders to be held in 2027.
+- the Class I directors will be Daniel Dickson and James Greene and their terms will expire at the annual meeting of stockholders to be held in 2025; - the Class II directors will be Ross Taylor and Professor Zeev Weiner and their terms will expire at the annual meeting of stockholders to be held in 2026; and - the Class III directors will be Dr. Avi S. Katz, Dr. Raluca Dinu and Dr. John Klock and their terms will expire at the annual meeting of stockholders to be held in 2027.